poolpOrg/poolp.org/content/posts/2023-07_03/index.md

  - OpenBSD
 ---

-> **TL;DR:**
+{{< tldr >}}
->  I found a printed copy of an assignment I had to do in 2005 back when I was a student to implement a system call for OpenBSD and Linux.
+I found a printed copy of an assignment I had to do in 2005 back when I was a student to implement a system call for OpenBSD and Linux.
 I lost the original LaTeX file so I decided to rewrite it so I have a digital copy.
 The article originally covered loadable kernel modules (LKM) which is no longer a thing in OpenBSD, I trimmed that part.
 I also trimmed the Linux part because I didn't care about it back then and did the minimum to pass ;-)
-> This article is translated from French.
+This article is translated from French.
+{{< /tldr >}}

+{{< shoutout >}}
 # Shout out to my sponsors &#x2764;&#xfe0f;

 A **HUGE thanks** goes to my sponsors on [github](https://github.com/sponsors/poolpOrg)